-Xceed Zip Compression Library Documentation
+Xceed Zip for COM/ActiveX on x86/x64 Documentation

 Converting a zip file into a self-extracting zip file